viet34tqc/nextjs-dj-events/frontend/README.md

   - slugify: create strapi slugify system.
     - Go to `api/events/models/events.js` and copy code from strapi docs for slugify systems
 - React Toastify

+## Doc

+### Authentication

+- Login
+  - Create a NextJS route for login ('api/login')
+  - When the user login, he connects to 'auth/local' endpoint to get the token
+  - However, when we refresh the page, the credentials is gone as well.
+  - So we need to save it to the cookies.